 A vehicle licensed with a farm truck licence plate can be used for farming or driven for pleasure.

-If you'd like to use your farm vehicle for other business purposes, or to drive to work or school, you'll need to upgrade your insurance.
+If you'd like to use your farm truck for other business purposes, or to drive to work or school, you'll need to upgrade your insurance.
 Talk to your ICBC Autoplan broker for more details.

-Note: If the vehicle has a floating farm fleet plate, it cannot be used for pleasure driving.
+If the vehicle has a floating farm fleet plate, it cannot be used for pleasure driving.